|

 Reopen

-A request with an “Reopen” status indicates a minor is back in a placement (same episode) and in need of Foster Care and Medi-Cal.
+A request with a “Reopen” status indicates that a minor is back in a placement (same episode) and in need of FC and Medi-Cal.
 There will be an indicator on the top of the SOC 158A stating “REOPEN.”

 Forms